 - there is a baggage storage at the airport.
 Follow their indications in terms of what to and what not to leave in your luggage pieces.
 Located next to the domestic arrivals gates (first floor), you will find it after you collect your luggage and exit that area.

 - Some people consider praying, meditating or having a time with God an important part of their trips.
 The Chapel of the airport located on the second floor is the quietest zone that you will find there.
 Find it very easily first going to the International Arrivals (opposite to the domestic arrivals) and take the stairs to the second floor located next to the police station.

-- Other stores: jewlry, alpaca, chocolate, shoe shiners, book stores and banks.
+- Other stores: jewelry, alpaca, chocolate, shoe shiners, bookstores, and banks.

-- And most importantly, if you are having a 7 hour layover or more WHY WILL YOU STAY AT THE AIRPORT? take a safe cab offered inside the airport in the stands near the arrival gates or Go with a private guide to visit Lima! is not so difficul to find a great private tour to show you the best of Lima, or at least to give you a taste of this city, remmember that if your next plane is a domestic flight you have to present 2 hours before departure , for international 3 hours.
+- And most importantly, if you are having a 7-hour layover or more WHY WILL YOU STAY AT THE AIRPORT? take a safe cab offered inside the airport in the stands near the arrival gates, a shuttle bus to Miraflores such as Quick Llama or Airport Express or go with a private guide to visit Lima! is not so difficult to find a great private tour to show you the best of Lima, or at least to give you a taste of this city.
+Remember that if your next plane is a domestic flight you have to be at the airport 2 hours before departure, and for international flights 3 hours.

 There is always a friendly police officer around, a reliable taxi service that you can contract inside the airport (never outside please) and a first aids station for anyone that needs it.
 Enjoy your short stay in Lima!